France preschool activities

 France matching game

-Then we learned more about some of the national and cultural symbols of France with this France matching game.
+Next you can learn more about some of the national and cultural symbols of France with this France matching game.
 This is a great way to provide an overview of some of the unique characteristics of the country.

-France Preschool Crafts
+France Crafts

 3D Eiffel Tower